 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Wash and dry all produce. • Halve, peel, and finely dice onion.
 Finely chop cilantro.
 Quarter lime.

 • Heat a drizzle of oil in a large pan over medium-high heat.
-Add onion and a pinch of salt; cook, stirring occasionally, until starting to soften and brown, 2-3 minutes. • Add pork* and Southwest Spice.
+Add onion and a pinch of salt; cook, stirring occasionally, until slightly softened and lightly browned, 2-3 minutes. • Add pork* and Southwest Spice.
 Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
 TIP: If there’s excess grease in your pan, carefully pour it out.

 • While pork cooks, in a large bowl, combine coleslaw mix, mayonnaise, half the cilantro, juice from half the lime, and a pinch of salt and pepper.
 TIP: If you prefer a sweeter slaw, stir in a pinch of sugar.

-• Stir in Tex-Mex paste into pan with pork mixture until fully coated.
+• Stir Tex-Mex paste into pan with pork mixture until fully coated.
 Taste and season with salt and pepper.
 Remove pan from heat. • Wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds. • Divide tortillas between plates and fill with pork filling, Monterey Jack, slaw, sour cream, and remaining cilantro.
-Halve remaining lime wedge and serve on the side.
+Cut remaining lime into wedges and serve on the side.